kousuke-nakano/turbotutorials/source/_sources/02turbogenius_tutorial/03Hydrogen_chain/tutorial.rst

 .. _turbogeniustutorial_0301_01_01:

-The first step of this tutorial is to generate a JDFT ansatz.
+The first step of this tutorial is to generate a JDFT ansatz using PySCF.
-We use PySCF for this step.
 A Python script will be presented later.
+In this example, a unit cell containing two hydrogen atoms is repeated 5 times along z-axis, forming a supercell.
 We assume that you already have installed a working copy of PySCF, e.g. by pip install pyscf.

 The procedure is as follows: